St Andrew’s Turi Scholarships

 • Basketball

-• Tennis or cricket (a candidate may enter one of these, not both)
+• Tennis, golf or cricket (a candidate may only enter one of these)

 The maximum number of sports that can be assessed is three.